Nagaraju1707/SQL-Data-Warehouse-Project/README.md

 - **Data sources**: Import data from two source systems (ERP AND CRM) Provided as CSV Files.
 - **Data Quality**: Cleanse and Resolve data quality issues prior to analysis.
 - **Integration**: Combine both sources into a single, user-frindly data model designed for analytical queries.
--**Scope**: Focus on the latest dataset only; Historization of data is not required.
+- **Scope**: Focus on the latest dataset only; Historization of data is not required.
--**Documentation**: Provide clear documenation of the data model to support both business stakeholders and analytical teams.
+- **Documentation**: Provide clear documenation of the data model to support both business stakeholders and analytical teams.

   ### BI: Analytics & Reporting (Data analytics)